• Skip to primary navigation

 • Cornstarch: Used to thicken the sauce, cornstarch is a white flavorless powder usually found in the baking aisle.

-• Steamed Rice: Serve your coconut shrimp with steamed rice.
+• Steamed Rice: Serve your coconut shrimp with steamed jasmine rice.
 Try using your pressure cooker to make rice.
 Instant Pot white rice turns out well every time.

 • Basil, For Garnish: If you want, garnish the shrimp with strips of fresh basil or Thai basil.